microsoft/vcpkg/docs/specifications/ports-overlay.md

   * `vcpkg install sqlite3 --overlay-ports=\\share\org\custom-ports`

 * a file listing paths to the former two.
+  > NOTE: Reading paths from a text file is not available in the current implementation, some revisions to this part of the specification are being made and will be implemented in a future date.

   * `vcpkg install sqlite3 --overlay-ports=..\port-repos.txt`

     _port-repos.txt_